ricky-wong/backbone.marionette/docs/marionette.controller.md

 the controller.

-Invoking the `destroy` method will trigger the "before:destroy" and "destroy" events and the corresponding `onBeforeDestory` and `onDestroy` method calls.
+Invoking the `destroy` method will trigger the "before:destroy" and "destroy" events and the corresponding `onBeforeDestroy` and `onDestroy` method calls.
 These calls will be passed any arguments `destroy` was invoked with.

 ```js